enekofb/istio-poc/README.md

 The code lives in [pegress](./pegress).

-In order to provision the application executes the script `deploy-pegress.sh` and check that provisioning has been done successfully
+In order to provision the application executes the script `deploy-pegress.sh` that deploys the following resources

+- PodSecurityPolicy `resitrcted-custom` to control application behavior.
+It also brings ClusterRole and RolebBindings to use the PSP.
+- Istio `ServiceEntry` to whitelist `google.com` so the app can use it.
+- Kubernetes Deployment and Service for the application.
+It includes istio as sidecar.
+- Kubernetes HorizontalPodAutoscaler to manage deployment autoscaling.
+Set to CPU target of 75%

+And check that provisioning has been done successfully

 ```
 core@ip-10-16-129-204 ~ $ kubectl get pods